eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 administrative validity period of the licence itself.
 Re-issuance is used for obtaining fresh attestations as needed during the administrative validity period, to ensure that the User can always present a valid mDL.
-When the administrative validity period ends, there will be an administrative process for obtaining a new driving license, which is however out of scope of this document.
+When the administrative validity period ends, there will be an administrative process for obtaining a new driving licence, which is however out of scope of this document.

 Note that, in general, if the original PID or attestation was issued in a batch, then the PID Provider or Attestation Provider will re-issue that PID or